-4.1 Total Catches and the Fisheries in VIa
+4.1.1 Total catches and the fisheries in VIa

-- 4.1.1 The total catches reported by each country in Division VIa for the period 1967-74 are given in Table 4.1, together with the revised catches for 1975 and the preliminary estimates of catches taken in 1976.
+The total catches reported by each country in Div VIa for the period 1967-74 are given in Table 4.1, together with the revised catches for 1975 and the preliminary estimates of catches taken in 1976.
 Also included are estimates of the weight of herring taken in each year in the Moray Firth young herring and sprat fisheries.
 The final figure for 1975 shows an increase of about 13 000 tons over the preliminary figure for that year given in the previous report.
 The decrease of the preliminary total catch in 1976 compared with the final 1975 catch is about 34 700 tons (25%).
-Of the TAC of 136 000 tons for 1976 set by NEAFC only 78% was taken. - 4.1.2 The revised catch figures for 1975 by Norway, Faroes and Iceland show that the sharp decline in catches by these countries mentioned in the previous report was about 83%, from 41 155 tons to 7 040 tons.
+Of the TAC of 136 000 tons for 1976 set by NEAFC only 78% was taken.

+4.1.2 The revised catch figures for 1975 by Norway, Faroes and Iceland show that the sharp decline in catches by these countires mentioned in the previous report was about 83%, from 41 155 tons to 7 040 tons.
 In 1976 the main cause of the fall in the total estimated catch was the reduction in the Scottish contribution.
 Some other countries increased their catches whilst those of others decreased.

-4.2 Catch in Number in Division VIa
+4.2 Catch in number in Division VIa

-4.2.1 Estimates of numbers of autumn spawning herring per age group caught in Division VIa in each of the years 1967-76 are given in Table 4.2 and in the Moray Firth in Table 4.3.
-Also a Table 4.4 is added that gives the sum of Tables 4.2 and 4.3.
-The estimates for the period 1967 to 1972 are taken from Saville and Morrison (1973), and from unpublished Scottish data on catch in numbers in the Moray Firth fishery.

-4.2.2 The figures from 1975 were amended to correct for the revised catches for 1975.
-For 1976 the catch in numbers were compiled from national data.
+- 4.2.1 Estimates of numbers of autumn spawning herring per age group caught in Div VIa in each of the years 1967-1976 are given in Table 4.2. and in the Moray Firth in Table 4.3.
+Also a Table 4.4 was added that gives the sum of Table 4.2 and 4.3.
+The estimates for the period 1967 to 1972 are taken from Saville and Morrison (1973), and from unpublished Scottish data on catch in numbers in the Moray Firth fishery. - 4.2.2 The figures from 1975 were amended to correct for the revised catches for 1975.
+For 1976 the catch in numbers are compiled from national data.
 These numbers were raised for countries for which no age composition data were available, taking into account the seasonality of the fisheries.

-4.3 Stock and Mortality Estimates
+4.3 Stock and mortality estimates